andersmarkendahl/go-ball-sim/README.md

  bsg.sh --

-	Script for the ball-sim-go program collection.
+	Script for the go-ball-sim program collection.

 	Preparation;